cookiesncream716/helloWorld2/README.md

 In order to install node modules, you will need to have npm installed on your computer.
 If you don't have [node.js](https://nodejs.org/en/) installed, you will need to install it before continuing.

 1. We are going to use [flatpickr](https://chmln.github.io/flatpickr/) for the calendar.
 Before adding it, create a file called [package.json](https://docs.npmjs.com/getting-started/using-a-package.json).
-Then add flatpickr; it will be automatically added as a dependency in the package.json file.

 package.json
 ```